Concordium/concordium-node/docs/prometheus-exporter.md

 Timestamp for the processed last arrived block (as Unix time in milliseconds).

-Note the timestamp is for when the node have last have processed a block, which is _not_ the timestamp of the block being produced.
+Note that this is the time when the node has last processed a new block.
+It is **not** the objective timestamp of the block (i.e., slot time).